What Is LiDAR?

 How Does LiDAR Work?

 LiDAR works by emitting laser pulses from a sensor toward a target area, with each pulse hitting objects or surfaces that reflect back to the sensor.
-The time it takes for the pulses to return is measured, allowing the system to precisely calculate the distance to each object.
+The system measures the time it takes for the pulses to return and uses this data to precisely calculate the distance to each object.

 “Since the speed of light is constant, this time can be directly converted into distance,” Rugved Hattekar, a LiDAR software developer of machine vision systems at Luminar Technologies, told Built In.

 LiDAR systems typically use a LiDAR scanner supplemented with other sensing devices, like cameras, radar and GPS navigation systems.
 So where one sensor type fails or experiences latency issues, another can compensate.
-This is seen in self-driving vehicles that need to make quick decisions relative to their immediate (and often unpredictable) surroundings, Tobias Wessels, the chief development officer at AI software startup for autonomous and advanced driver-assistance systems Helm.ai, explained.
+This is particularly important for applications like self-driving vehicles, which need to make quick decisions to respond to their often unpredictable surroundings, Tobias Wessels, the chief development officer at AI software startup for autonomous and advanced driver-assistance systems Helm.ai, explained.

 “LiDAR significantly improves decision-making capabilities,” Wessels said.
 “Rich sensory input from multiple sensors is crucial for ensuring safety and reliability in various driving scenarios, like heavy fog or poorly lit roadways, where cameras alone might struggle.”